Home > Tips & Tricks > Harlequin Shrimp (Hymenocera picta) | The Strange Starfish-Eating Shrimp

 Difficulty levelIntermediate

-Harlequin shrimp (Hymenocera picta) description
+Harlequin shrimp description & natural habitat

-Both harlequin shrimp varieties feature an unusual body shape that’s almost reminiscent of a praying mantis.
-They’ve got large, flat claws and flat eyes.
+These shrimp have large, flat claws and flat eyes.
 Unlike other shrimp, which tend to have very long and thin antennae, theirs are flat and leaf-shaped.
+Hymenocera picta has a white body with purplish spots.

-Harlequin shrimp (Hymenocera picta) aquarium
+Harlequin shrimp aquarium

 If you’d like to keep a pair of harlequin shrimp in your own aquarium, keep in mind that these guys are pretty sensitive.
 High water quality is very important, which means they might not be the best choice for beginning aquarists.

-Harlequin shrimp (Hymenocera picta) compatibility
+Harlequin shrimp compatibility

-This species is naturally almost always found in pairs, so we recommend doing the same in the aquarium.
-Just keep in mind that harlequin shrimp are territorial, so if you want to keep more than one pair in the same tank, you’ll have to provide plenty of space.
+Keep in mind that harlequin shrimp are territorial.
+If you want to keep more than one pair in the same tank, you’ll have to provide plenty of space.

-Harlequin shrimp (Hymenocera picta) diet
+Harlequin shrimp diet

 Their highly specific diet is probably the most fascinating thing about this shrimp species.
 Harlequin shrimp only eat starfish and nothing else.
 Maybe they’ll have a nibble at the odd sea urchin, but that’s it.
-This is what makes them a bit more challenging to keep than many other shrimp: you’ll have to be able to provide a constant flow of starfish.

 • Harlequin shrimp only eat starfish legs.
 This means that you can keep a bunch of starfish in your refugium and snip off one of their legs for shrimp feeding time; the leg will regrow quite quickly.